 Going further on the Mis-blamed line, it has been pointed out multiple times by multiple people in the industry that Toei approved every single alteration 4Kids made to One Piece.
 Changing a gun into a spring-controlled mallet... thing?
 Somebody at Toei approved that.
 Digitally altering Laboon into an easily-destroyed iceberg to completely skip a rather important dozen-plus episodes of plot simply to get to the "cute" character more quickly (and causing severeplot holes had the show run for much longer)?
 Yep, somebody at Toei signed off on that too.
 The "One Piece Rap"?
 A Toei exec... well you get the idea.

 Toei may not be blameless, but if anything, 4Kids cared even LESS.
-They never wanted One Piece in the first place, so they gave the show their absolute minimum effort.
+They never wanted One Piece in the first place, so they gave the show their absolute minimum effort (except in the digital repaint department, where some editor must have been very well-compensated).
 Most of the company – especially CEO Al Khan – didn't give even half a crap that their overzealous editing was causing Plot Hole on top of Plot Hole; they only cared about keeping their lucrative TV contract with Fox.
-Apparently, there were a small number of people inside 4Kids who saw how their treatment of One Piece was pissing people off to the point that it not only crippled that particular property, but also damaged their credibility to convince viewers to watch any other show they might bring over; naturally, those people were ignored.
+Apparently, there were a small number of people inside 4Kids who saw how their treatment of One Piece was pissing people off to the point it not only crippled that particular property, but also damaged their credibility to convince viewers to watch any other show they might bring over — naturally, those people were ignored.
 It is unclear whether 4Kids's contract came up in 2007 and they declined to renew it, or if Toei – finally realizing what horrors had been wrought – yanked it from them.
 Considering just how quickly Funimation picked up the series – they announced it while the 4Kids dub was still airing new episodes – one can easily assume the latter.

-There was also a slighly more cynical theory that the only real reason why TO Ei pulled the One Piece license out of 4Kids is because 4Kids was not so profitable anymore.
-While 4kids hit it big during the late 90s and early 2000s with Pokémon and Yu-Gi-Oh! their TV block never did all that well in the ratings and by the late 2000s 4Kids was losing a lot of prestige and profit in the TV industry.
-(The first blow was easily when 4Kids lost the license to the Pokemon anime back in the mid-2000s ever since Pokémon: The Mastermind of Mirage Pokémon.)
-So in other words as for 4Kids well TO Ei knows a sinking ship when they see one so they pulled the license away from 4Kids and look for a healthier company instead.
-And since FUNimation did handle Dragon Ball Z in the US well enough in the earlier 2000s well the rest is history.
+There was also a slighly more cynical theory saying that the only real reason Toei pulled the One Piece license from 4Kids is because 4Kids was not so profitable anymore.
+While 4kids hit it big during the late 90s and early 2000s with Pokémon and Yu-Gi-Oh!, their TV block never did all that well in the ratings, and by the late 2000s 4Kids was losing a lot of prestige and profit in the TV industry.
+(The first blow was easily when 4Kids lost the license to the Pokemon anime back in 2006 as of Pokémon: The Mastermind of Mirage Pokémon).
+In other words, Toei knew a sinking ship when they saw it so they pulled the license away from 4Kids and looked for a healthier company instead.
+And since Funimation already had a good working relationship with them from their years of handling Dragon Ball Z, the rest is history.

 Talking to Himself: During the reunion arc, Nami and Usopp are hassled by the fake Straw Hats, all are voiced by the same voice actors of the real Straw Hats though their voices are changed around (fake Luffy's voice is Sanji's, fake Nami is Chopper's, etc)